GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-kubernetes-google-container-engine/index.md

 ### Deleting individual resources

-To delete your app from Kubernetes Engine, you must remove both the load balancer and the Kubernetes Engine cluster.
+To delete your app from Google Kubernetes Engine, you must remove both the load balancer and the Google Kubernetes Engine cluster.

 1. Delete the service, which deallocates the load balancer: